-I am a licensed counseling psychologist, and the Director of Counseling & Psychological Services (CAPS) at Brown University in Providence, Rhode Island.
+I am a licensed counseling psychologist based in Providence, Rhode Island.

-This website contains a information for people interested in working with me for counseling or mental health coaching, or my work on campus mental health systems.
+This website has information for people interested in working with me for counseling or coaching, or my work on campus mental health systems.

 I have some self-help articles in the tabs above if you want to get a sense of my approach, and a guide below for navigating the search for a therapist.
-I hope you find something helpful while you are here, and please contact me with any questions or interest in working together: [email protected]
+I hope you find something helpful while you are here, and please contact me here with any questions or interest in working together.

 Client’s Guide to Counseling

 If you are just getting started in your search for a therapist, please read below for a guide to make things easier to understand.
 In general, mental health services are filled with different titles and technical jargon, and those things can make the search daunting, whether you are in Rhode Island or anywhere else.
 TL:DR at the bottom.

 Types of Providers: There are a number of different professions that can offer counseling (also referred to as psychotherapy, but the terms are basically interchangeable).
 The most common you will find are clinical psychologists and counseling psychologists (PhD, clinical social workers (LICSW), licensed mental health counselors (LMHC), marriage and family therapists (LMFT), and psychiatrists (MD, DO).
 In general, these distinctions are unimportant for most clients.
 All of them can be helpful, and these differences are really just about level of education (PhD or MA) and training approach (like how much they learned about diagnosis and research).
 The biggest difference to know is that a psychiatrist is mostly focused on providing medication, whereas all of the others offer mental health counseling.

 I’m a counseling psychologist, so I have a doctorate (PhD), and the training I received was a balance of practical skills and understanding research to help people build on their strengths, while not overly focusing on specific diagnoses.